Raise your hand if you’ve heard this.

 I don’t claim to have the answer, but I do have some ideas about where to look:

 Inside Voice.
 How much do your members need to know about the internal workings and arrangement of your association to find stuff?
 If the answer isn’t “zero,” you need to rethink how you present information.
 Your members don’t care that the professional liability insurance you offer them lives in your financial services department, which they have to access under Member Services –> Other Services –> Affinity Programs.
-What does “affinity program” mean anyway, if you’re, say, a professor of economics, as opposed to an association membership professional?
+What does “affinity program” mean anyway, if you’re, say, an instrumentation engineer, as opposed to an association membership professional?
+View the world from their perspective and represent your programs, products, and services accordingly.

 Broadcast.
 Are you targeting the particular needs of particular members, or are you still broadcasting everything to everyone?
 Have a conference that’s for marketing directors?
 Why are you sending a thousand marketing messages to CEOs?
-They’re tuning you out, and the next time you release a CEO salary survey for your industry, they aren’t going to be listening.
+They’re tuning you out, and the next time you launch your CEO salary survey, they aren’t going to be listening.
 “But our AMS…” “But our bulk mail client…” No buts.
-Learn what your members are interested in AS INDIVIDUALS, track it, and target it.
+Learn what your members are interested in AS INDIVIDUALS, track it, and target your messaging appropriately.

-What do you think – how can we do a better job of educating our members about the things we offer that we know they need (because they told us) but that they don’t know we have?
+How do you think we can we do a better job of educating our members about the things we offer that we know they need (because they told us) but that they don’t know we have?

 sohini says: